-Justification of Red List Category
+Justification of Red List category

 The breeding season begins in April, when birds return to prospect for nest sites and, following an exodus in late April, egg-laying in early June is highly synchronised (NSWG 2005).
 Pairs produce one egg, which is incubated for an average of 53-54 days, followed by a fledging period of 81-94 days (NSWG 2005).
 Most young fledge by November (Mitchell et al. 2005).
-The species's diet is not well known, although it is likely to consist of fish and squid (Mitchell et al. 2005).
+The age at first breeding is around six or seven years (Mitchell et al. 2005).
+The species's diet is not well known, although it likely consists of fish and squid, particularly flyingfish and Purpleback Flying Squid (Mitchell et al. 2005, Ainley et al. 2014).
 It forages for hundreds of kilometres offshore, often in large, mixed species flocks associated with schools of large, predatory fish that drive prey species to the ocean surface (Mitchell et al. 2005, NSWG 2005).
-The age at first breeding is likely to be around six or seven years (Mitchell et al. 2005).

 Conservation Actions Underway